 In addition, crime rates in Portugal have been decreasing for seven consecutive years, as reported in the annual internal security report.
 According to Numbeo’s 2024 Crime Index by Country, Portugal’s safety rating stands at a strong 68.8 percent compared to other European countries.

-However, it is still important to practice general safety precautions in public.
+Even though the Portugal safety ranking is positive, it is still important to practice general safety precautions in public.
 Be particularly mindful in tourist hotspots like Lisbon and Porto, where petty crime can occur.
 Don’t ignore warning signs, especially at transport hubs, and always keep your belongings close.

 Keeping expensive items out of sight and staying aware of your surroundings can further ensure your safety.
 By following these simple guidelines, you can enjoy everything Portugal has to offer with peace of mind.